MaurizioB/PL2Edit/README.md

 ## Features
 - Control every parameter of the synthesizer
+- Create custom templates with user programs and controller mappings, with user program names
 - Create custom MIDI mappings from external controllers, expecially useful if you can't/don't want to change controller parameters or you need a common automation interface in your DAW.
 - Load/save PL2 programs (exported/imported with the official software)
-- Create custom templates with user programs and controller mappings

 ## Requirements